ivangfr/springboot-rsocket-webflux-aop/README.md

 - **movie-client-ui**

-  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the profile's command you picked to run `movie-server`
+  Open a new terminal and, inside the `springboot-rsocket-webflux-aop` root folder, run the profile's command you picked to run `movie-server`:

   | Profile           | Command                                                                                              |
   |-------------------|------------------------------------------------------------------------------------------------------|